 How Much Does it Cost to Travel in Spain?
 I´m sure it costs less than you imagine and a little more than you want to spend!
 So let´s talk about money and how to make the most of your travels without going bankrupt.
 Welcome to the Spanish edition of “How Much does it cost to Travel ”, where we breakdown our costs and share some of our travel secrets.

 Last editions we broke down our expenses and proved that Portugal is one of the cheapest destination in Europe and also that Philippines is an affordable paradise.
 Now the task is a little bit more complicated.
 Spain is not as cheap as Portugal and has a disadvantage of having lots of good parties.
 What is really tempting to us and also a money drainer!

-Before we started talking about how much does it cost to travel in Spain, let me explain that our travel plan is to stick to a budget of $50 usd per day per person.
-If you are not familiar with our travel budget plan, have a look on this awesome book: How to Travel the Word for $50 per day by Nomadic Matt!
+Before we start talking about how much does it cost to travel in Spain, let me explain that our travel plan is to stick to a budget of $50 usd per day per person.
+If you are not familiar with our travel budget plan, have a look at this awesome book: How to Travel the Word for $50 per day by Nomadic Matt.
 You will understand how is easy and possible to travel on a shoestring.

 Spain was the second country we explored in our Love and Road Project.
 We have already travelled there before, as tourists, not as nomads and travel bloggers.
-And that´s a completely different way to approach the cities and collect information.
-Travel to Spain on a budget was a huge experiment for us, there we had the opportunity to try many different ways to save money, travel wisely and have fun.
-We are pretty happy with the result and proud to share our details of how much does it cost to travel in Spain!
+And that’s a completely different way to approach the cities and collect information.
+Travel to Spain on a budget was a good experiment for us, there we had the opportunity to try many different ways to save money, travel wisely and have fun.
+We are pretty happy with the result and proud to share our details of how much does it cost to travel in Spain.

 How much does it Cost to travel in Spain?